sandboxie-plus/Sandboxie/README.md

 More features can be spotted by finding the sign `=` through the shortcut key Ctrl+F in the [CHANGELOG.md](./CHANGELOG.md) file.

-Sandboxie Classic has the old no longer developed MFC based UI, hence it lacks native interface support for Plus features.
+Sandboxie Classic has the old no longer developed MFC-based UI, hence it lacks native interface support for Plus features.
 Although some of the missing features can be configured manually in the Sandboxie.ini configuration file or through [custom scripts](https://sandboxie-website-archive.github.io/www.sandboxie.com/old-forums/viewforum1a2d1a2d.html?f=22), this edition of Sandboxie is not recommended for first-time users.

 ## 📚 Documentation